 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.

 Jennifer graduated from the Florida International University occupational therapy program in 1998.
 She has been practicing outpatient rehabilitation in Jacksonville, Florida, ever since.
 In 2002, she was honored to be chosen as a fellow for the Evelyn Mackin Hand Therapy Fellowship at the Philadelphia Hand Center.
 She became a certified hand therapist in 2004.
 Part…Read full bio

-Evidence-based exercises will be presented based on biomechanical studies, with a focus on early motion versus delayed, provided there is appropriate stability.
+A brief review of anatomy and biomechanical studies will be presented to increase understanding of each structure that may be involved in the injury begin treated.
 Addressing noninvolved structures will also be addressed to prevent unnecessary joint contractures and muscle weak-ness that can further limit occupational performance.

 3. Special Considerations When Evaluating Complex Elbow Injuries